top of page

 CHILD EDUCATION OUTREACH

-Established a separate fund to support Outreach Programmes in Child Education, administered through the Shanghai Soong Ching Ling Foundation.
+Provided funding to support an Outreach Program in Child Education, administered through the Shanghai Soong Ching Ling Foundation.

 1994

-FUNDED REBUILDING OF A SCHOOL IN NING XIA
+FUNDED THE REBUILDING OF A SCHOOL IN NING XIA

 Funded the rebuilding of a school to benefit 1,300 children in Gui Yuan County of Ning Xia Autonomous Region in north central China.